In order to bring you the best organic produce, some ingredients may differ from those depicted.

-To the bowl with the carrots, add the tomatoes, lemon juice, 1 tablespoon [2 TBL] oil, and half the cilantro and toss to coat.
+To the bowl with the carrots, add the tomatoes, lemon juice, 1 to 2 tablespoons oil, and half the cilantro and toss to coat.
 Season to taste with salt and pepper.

 Transfer the fish and warm carrot salad to individual plates.
 Garnish with the remaining cilantro and serve with the lemon wedges.